 - Phlox paniculata ‘Nikki’

 We advocate for gardeners to plant wild-seed-grown, native species plants of local provenance whenever possible.
-Cultivars are inherently less ecologically functional than natural species because the aesthetic characteristics they represent may come at the cost of contribution to the ecosystem.
-For example, promoting larger flowers may come at the cost of pollen and nectar production, and red-tinted leaves are more pleasing to the eye but less recognizable to insect herbivores.
-Cultivars contribute no genetic diversity to the species from which they were derived, and do not contribute to resilience within the landscape.
+Cultivars are often less ecologically functional than natural species because the aesthetic characteristics they were selected for may come at the cost of functional characteristics that help the plant function ecologically.
+For example, cultivars that produce more and larger flowers may have to redirect resources away from producing nectar and pollen.
+Cultivars may have characteristics that make them unrecognizable or unpalatable to pollinators and other insects: red-tinted leaves are more pleasing to the eye, but less recognizable to insect herbivores.
+Cultivars contribute no genetic diversity to the populations of species from which they were derived, and do not contribute to resilience within the landscape.

 - Feed insects, which pollinate the vast majority of flowering plants (including crops) and in turn function as food for songbirds during critical stages of reproduction and development;